visionanddepiction/visionanddepiction.github.io/index.md

 # The keynote collective
-To delineate the scope the conference, we have invited a 'keynote collective' spanning the breadth of topics and disciplines that define Vision and Depiction.
-Besides the 'senior' keynotes, we decided this year to additionally create a stage for 'junior' keynotes.
-Moreover, we are very excited about the artist speakers.
+To delineate the scope the conference, we have invited a 'keynote collective' spanning the breadth of topics and disciplines that define Vision and Depiction, where we aim to balance art and science contributions.
+The list below is not yet complete because not every speaker has confirmed yet.
+Moreover, we do something different this year: besides the 'senior' keynotes, we decided this year to additionally create a stage for 'junior' keynotes.

 **Artists**
 - [Jean-Baptiste Maitre](https://jbmaitre.com) & [Dina Danish](https://dinadanish.com)
 - [Antye Guenther](https://aguenth.de)

-**Scientist** (senior)
+**Scientists** (senior)
 - Joris van Gastel - Art History
 - Pascal Barla - Computer Graphics

-**Scientist** (junior)
+**Scientists** (junior)
 - Liselore Tissen - Art History
 - Elefteria Pistolas - Vision Science
 - Sam Hirst - Archaeology